nemanjan00/jekyll/_posts/2024-01-07-radio-modulation.md

 In this text I will talk how radio is encoding (modulating) data it is sending into RF signal.

+Keep in mind a lot of this post is oversimplified, for sake of easier understanding.

 ### Watching waves

 At certain point of your life, you have probably stopped to observe behaviour of waves on a calm surface of a water.